willwade/mms-tts-multilingual-models-onnx/README.md

 1. Create a repository on Hugging Face (you can do this via the Hugging Face website or CLI).
 2. Generate an API token from your Hugging Face account settings.

-3. Build regular Sherpa-ONNX - this is for a GPU machine
+3. Build regular Sherpa-ONNX - this is for a GPU machine - NB: YOU NEED TO INSTALL CUDA FIRST.
+Follow kinda the instructions at https://k2-fsa.github.io/k2/installation/cuda-cudnn.html

 ```bash
 cd ~